-A few of these paintings have buildings as their subject (for instance, in the picture above, the painting in the centre is titled ‘Hungarian Steeple Church’).
-Mostly, however, Amrita painted figures – especially women.
+A few of these paintings have buildings as their subject.
+For instance, in the picture above, the painting in the centre is titled ‘Hungarian Steeple Church’.

 Paintings from Adult Years: Inside/Outside

-A divided identity and the feeling of being both an insider and an outsider might seem rather been-there-felt-that to our metropolitan sensibilities, but for Sher-Gil, it meant a continuous clash between her European inclinations and desire to connect with her Indian roots.
+A divided identity and the feeling of being both an insider and an outsider might seem familiar to our metropolitan sensibilities but for Sher-Gil, it meant a continuous clash between her European upbringing and the desire to connect with her Indian roots.

 Her later works — oil on canvas, with bright colours and deep shadows — reflected this conflict.
 In 1937, she toured South India.
-The visit gave birth to the South Indian trilogy of paintings: ‘Bride’s Toilet’, ‘Brahmacharis’, and ‘South Indian Villagers Going to a Market’.
+The visit gave birth to the South Indian trilogy of paintings — ‘Bride’s Toilet’, ‘Brahmacharis’, and ‘South Indian Villagers Going to a Market’ came into being.

-Contrasted with her earlier works, these paintings depicted a conscious attempt on the part of the artist to move away from her European training and embrace Indian art styles.
+Contrasted with her earlier works, these paintings depicted a conscious attempt to move away from her European training and embrace Indian art styles.

 Sher-Gil’s discovery of her sense of self coincided with India’s discovery of itself as an independent nation.
-Her art, most of which gained recognition posthumously in the years following India’s independence, was crucial to the idea of ‘modern India’.
+Her art — most of which gained recognition posthumously in the years following Indian independence — was crucial to the imagining of ‘modern India’.

 An Artist With a ‘Divided Sense of Self’

-Sher-Gil’s obsession with figures, especially that of women, remained a constant throughout her career as an artist.
+Sher-Gil’s obsession with figures, especially those of women, remained constant throughout her career.
 Her self-portraits form a significant corpus of her work.

-Critics have pointed out narcissistic tendencies in her art.
+Critics have pointed out, perhaps a bit unfairly, the narcissistic tendencies in her art.

 In an article for Outlook Magazine, Khushwant Singh, for instance, said that “Amrita was not as beautiful as she fancied herself and depicted in her self-portraits.”

-As an artist dealing with a divided sense of self – not only in terms of her national identity but also in terms of her sexuality – this focus on the self, its many moods, and the body is perhaps not surprising.
+As an artist exploring a divided sense of self — not only in terms of her national identity but also in terms of her sexuality — this focus on the self, its many moods, and the body are not surprising.

-Sher-Gil, a Hungarian-Indian, presented herself as a Tahitian while responding to an nude-art style popularised by the French artist Paul Gauguin typically used to draw the colonial and gendered ‘other’.
+Sher-Gil, a Hungarian-Indian, presented herself as a Tahitian while responding to a nude-art style popularised by the French artist Paul Gauguin typically used to draw the colonial and gendered ‘other’.